udacity/CarND-Path-Planning-Project/README.md

 **"Keep right" strategy**
 For the first half of the track the strategy is for the car to keep as much on the right lane as possible.
 This is done to reflect a sort of driving behavior where the driver adheres to the legal requirement of some countries (for example, in Germany, after overtaking a car on the middle lane the driver should return to the right lane as soon as possible).

-This type of lane choosing strategy can be seen in the following animation:
+This type of lane changing strategy can be seen in the following animation:
 ![](doc/strategy1_short.gif)

-After overtaking the car on the left lane, the car switches back to the middle lane and shortly after, to the right lane.
+After overtaking on the left lane, the car switches back to the middle lane and shortly after, to the right lane.

 **"Choose lane with lowest cost" strategy**
 For the second half of the track the strategy is switched to choosing the "most efficient" lane.
 The optimality of a lane is determined by a certain cost function.